 - Leave slack in your timetable: Where possible often leaving small spaces in our diaries can be helpful to allow for slack.
 Then if something unexpected appears or a task takes slightly longer than anticipated we know we have a back-up plan to - 7) Work out a system: Muddle makes unnecessary work, wastes time and creates frustration.
 Initially it may be helpful to schedule time to organise your environment, this may be spending time filing our documents, decluttering our work station or re-organising our cupboards.
-This should then be invested time in helping reduce the time spent searching or short term tidying. help us avoid this situation causing more stress. - Practice saying 'no': Often a lot of water entering our stress bucket comes from demands from others.
-It is not possible to completely turn this tap off, however we can reduce its flow by learning to say no sometimes.
+This should then be invested time in helping reduce the time spent searching or short term tidying. help us avoid this situation causing more stress. - 8) Practice saying 'no': Sometimes we can feel overwhelmed as a result of saying yes to too many thins.
+It It is not possible to say no to everything, however we can reduce its flow by learning to say no sometimes.
 This may feel difficult to start with if we have been used to always saying yes, and others have come to expect that.
 Maybe start by practicing saying no to a small task, to build up our confidence. - 5 minute rule: Sometimes just getting started with an activity can feel hard.
 We may know it will help with our stress and we have it scheduled in, but committing to starting can still feel daunting.
 We recommend trying using a 5 minute rule to get around this; this means setting yourself the goal of doing the activity for just 5 minutes.
 If after 5 minutes you feel worse, you have permission to stop.
 However if you feel no different or even more positive about doing it, then continue for a further 10 minutes.
 Then review again and so on.
 Often just the act of getting started without the pressure of having to finish will enable you to make positive changes. - 10) Identify perfectionism: Perfectionism involves putting pressure on ourselves to meet high standards which then powerfully influences the way we think about ourselves.
 Researchers have shown that parts of perfectionism are helpful, and parts are unhelpful.
 To start with it can be helpful to identify any perfectionist traits you feel you may have and start to consider when these are helpful or unhelpful.